Get a Savings Anthem; aka Finding Your Financial Why

 - Your Profession: What you can get paid for

 Answering these questions made it so clear to me what I needed to do.
-Not only to reach my financial why, but to have a real passion for what I was doing every day.
+Not only to reach my financial why but to have a real passion for what I was doing every day.
+Here are some other Moms who struck out on their own, these Mamas are talking all about their money goals, and all of them are doing it for their family!
+These Mompreneurs are making life better for all of us, and inspiring us to reach for more!

 If you want to try and figure out your own Ikigai, along with finding your financial why, then grab a piece of paper and make four sections, and answer the four points above.
 Write down lots of answers then go back and find the “one” that is the strongest for you.

 Hint: for “what the world needs” reach into your heart and think about your own Personal Core Values.
 These are things that guide you.
-To learn more about Personal Core Values and how to identify them read the post here…
+To learn more about Personal Core Values and how to identify them check out the workbook below.

 I hope you find your Ikigai, the clarity it brings is so powerful, and with that your financial why will become clear to you.
 This picture is what you need to hold on to!